Raphael Assibey-Mensah

-Raphael Assibey-Mensah (born 31 August 1999) is a German professional footballer who plays as a left winger for FSV Zwickau.
-He is a product of the Mainz 05 academy and began his senior career with TSV Schott Mainz in 2018.
-He transferred to SC Freiburg II in 2021 and moved to FSV Zwickau in 2022.
+Raphael Assibey-Mensah (born 31 August 1999) is a German professional footballer who plays as a left winger for Regionalliga Nordost club Rot-Weiß Erfurt.

+Assibey-Mensah is a product of the Mainz 05 academy.
+Following two seasons as a professional with Brentford B in England, he returned to his native Germany.
+Since 2018, Assibey-Mensah has played lower-league football for TSV Schott Mainz, SC Freiburg II, FSV Zwickau, 1.
+FC Bocholt and Rot-Weiß Erfurt.

 Club career

 Youth years

 A left winger or attacking midfielder, Assibey-Mensah began his career in his native Germany with Fontana Finthen, before entering the Mainz 05 academy.
 He progressed through the ranks to the club's U17 team and scored three goals in 14 U17 Bundesliga appearances before his release at the end of the 2015–16 season.
 Assibey-Mensah moved to England to sign his first professional contract to be a part of the B team at Championship club Brentford on 31 August 2016.
-He made 62 appearances and scored six goals before his release at the end of the 2017–18 season.
+He made 62 B team appearances and scored six goals before his release at the end of the 2017–18 season.

 TSV Schott Mainz

 In mid-September 2018, Assibey-Mensah returned to Germany to join Oberliga Rheinland-Pfalz/Saar club TSV Schott Mainz on a contract running until the end of the 2018–19 season.
 During a season interrupted with a pulmonary embolism, he finished with 15 appearances and two goals.
-During the club's 2019–20 Oberliga Rheinland-Pfalz/Saar championship-winning season that was ended prematurely by the COVID-19 pandemic, Assibey-Mensah made 20 appearances and scored eight goals.
+He scored prolifically for the reserve team, with 10 goals in seven Bezirksliga Rheinhessen appearances.
+During the club's 2019–20 Oberliga Rheinland-Pfalz/Saar championship-winning season, which was ended prematurely by the COVID-19 pandemic, Assibey-Mensah made 20 appearances and scored eight goals.
 He was retained for 2020–21 and scored 12 goals in 39 appearances during a Regionalliga Südwest season in which the club narrowly avoided relegation.
-Assibey-Mensah departed TSV Schott Mainz at the end of the campaign and made 74 appearances and scored 22 goals during his three-season spell with the club.
+Assibey-Mensah departed TSV Schott Mainz at the end of the campaign and made 76 appearances and scored 23 goals during his three-season spell with the club.